Germany reports rise of child sex abuse, depiction of abuse

 “I am truly shocked and stunned,” Schnabel said.
 “I have not yet encountered such a level of inhuman brutality and callous indifference to the suffering of young children in pain with their cries and obvious fear.”

 The married man, whose name wasn’t given in line with German privacy rule, offered his services as a babysitter online.
 He abused babies as young as a month old and teenagers up to 14 years old.
-The amount of data — from 1993 to the present — found on his computer is so big that investigators have only been able to scour about 10% of the abuse depictions even though the suspect was already detained in December.
+The amount of data — from 1993 to the present — found on his computer is so big that investigators have only been able to scour about 10% of the abuse depictions even though the suspect was detained in December.

 In addition to the child pornography, authorities also found a list on the man’s computer of more than 70 suspects who shared or possessed child abuse material with the main suspect.
 These suspects are now also being investigated, Schnabel said.